WNFR

-WNFR, broadcasting at 90.7 FM, is an Adult Contemporary Christian music and talk radio station licensed to Sandusky, Michigan.
+WNFR, broadcasting at 90.7 FM, is a Contemporary Christian music and talk radio station licensed to Sandusky, Michigan.
+It also maintains a full time repeater signal out in Vassar, WNFH, on 98.9 FM, boosting the signal of WNFR 90.7 into more populated areas; this additional signal was acquired in 2024.

+Location

 WNFR has a studio located in Port Huron along with sister station WNFA, and a 42,000 watt directional transmitter at Jeddo, near the Sanilac/St. Clair county line.
+WNFR is repeated on WNFH 98.9 in Vassar.

+Rebranding

 WNFR rebranded from "Wonderful News Radio" to "90.7 Hope FM" on January 13, 2014.

+In 2024, the 90.7 was removed from their branding after the addition of simulcast partner WNFH in Vassar.